 Standard glucose testing methods largely depend on fasting, which for some patients can hinder their compliance, especially for those already struggling with glycaemic control.
 In addition, some patients may consume beverages or food other than water within the period of fasting, assuming that the test results would not be affected by a small deviation, but in reality, this usually would mean that the test needs repeating.

 With the OGTT, a patient’s must remember to not consume any food or beverages during the two-hour period and there is always a possibility that the patient may not return to the testing site in the correct time frame to get accurate results.

 Haemoglobin is a protein present in red blood cells (RBCs).
 It bonds with oxygen to carry it around the body and can also bond with glucose in the bloodstream, which results in glycated haemoglobin (HbA1c).
 In this state, HbA1c remains in the RBCs for 8 to 12 weeks, for the lifetime of the red blood cell, as the bond is irreversible.

 If there is a high concentration of HbA1c in the blood, the patient is more likely to become diabetic or face an increased risk for developing the disease.

-The onset of diabetes, especially type 2 diabetes is often gradual, with blood glucose levels increasing slowly and in small amounts over time.3 In order to improve patient care, accurate and early diagnostic methods are very important.
+The onset of diabetes, especially type 2 diabetes is often gradual, with blood glucose levels increasing slowly and in small amounts over time.3 In order to improve patient care, accurate and early diagnostic methods monitoring diabetes symptoms are very important.